 - Monthly inspect the Docking Station Door and gasket for mechanical and functional damages. - Monthly check the SDM, sensors, sensor adapter cables and power cord for mechanical or functional damages.
 Defective parts must be replaced by original replacement parts. - Monthly perform a 'Sensitivity Test' PCO2/PO2 (can be activated in the menus 'PCO2 Settings' or 'PO2 Settings'). - Monthly check the sensor temperature by comparing the displayed sensor temperature to the sensor SET Temperature. - Monthly check the barometer reading of the SDM against a calibrated barometer. - Monthly check the alarm function of the SDM and correct functioning of its interfaces (if used).

-Refer to the Service Manual for the SDMS and the Directions for Use for the sensors for additional/complete check lists and detailed maintenance procedures.
+Refer to the Service Manual for the SDMS and sentec.com/ifu for additional/complete check lists and detailed maintenance procedures.

 Note: Check the disposables monthly and replace any expired products.

 Service